Data Encryption Solutions

 Encryption offers protection by scrambling data, so only the owner of the key or password can read the data.

-Two types of encryption are available to members of the UVa community: the VPN and hard drive/file encryption and Virtual Private Network (VPN) software.
+Two types of encryption are available to members of the UVA community: hard drive/file encryption and Virtual Private Network (VPN) software.

-Both ITS and Health Systems Computing Services (HSCS) offer a VPN solution for members of the UVa community.
+Both ITS and HIT offer a VPN solution for members of the UVA community.

 Before installing: You will have to download and install a personal digital certificate, and possibly, download and install a VPN client.
 See https://its.virginia.edu/identity/certificate/